-Many developers and communities are seeking to reuse older structures, and as a result, demand for heritage retrofit carpenters is high.
-In this program, you will learn the original construction techniques that were used centuries ago, and how to replicate them by combining traditional skills with the latest technology.
+Developers and communities are seeking to re-use older structures, so the demand for heritage retrofit carpenters is high.
+In this program, you will learn the construction techniques that were used centuries ago and replicate them by combining traditional skills with the latest technology.

-You will help to preserve historic properties by upgrading and restoring them to modern energy efficiency and structural standards without compromising their character, esthetic, or charm.
+You’ll help preserve historic properties by upgrading and restoring them to structural standards and energy efficiency without compromising their character, aesthetic, or charm.
 Courses taken in this program include timber frame carpentry, restoration and renovation, finishing, energy efficiency, and architectural history.

 This is a US Federal Aid Approved program.